 Also, don’t forget the distance of the Sha to your front door.
 If its far away, then there’s no need to worry about it.

 Cure for Corner Sha

-Just like the Sharp Sha, the go-to cure for Corner Sha is the Bagua mirror.
+Just like the Sharp Sha, the go-to cure for Corner Sha is the Bagua mirror, like the one below that we sell in our shop.
 Some masters suggest that the size of the mirror should be proportional to the strength of the Sha energy.
 Also similar to Sharp Sha, stone lions can be used if the Sha energy is strong (using Earth to weaken Fire).

 Rushing Sha (衝煞)

 I’m sure many of you who knows a bit about Feng Shui knows what this is.
 The most common Rushing Sha comes in the form of a T-junction.